reyhanfajarn13/Data-Cleansing-Visualization-on-IKAMA-DATABASE/README.txt

 I was using Pandas, Numpy, and Matplotlib to cleaning the data and did some manipulation on it

+There are still an error on matplotlib, but it will be repeired

 thank you for your attention!!